mamift/LinqToXsdCore/README.md

 * XObjectsGenerator is a straight-up copy and paste of the legacy CLI tool.
 Use this if you have custom build events that use its syntax.
 * LinqToXsd uses a [custom CLI parser](https://github.com/commandlineparser/commandline).
 It provides a better interface for functions that are explicitly supported.
+* Both of these tools target .NET Core 2.0.

 To invoke either of the CLI tools:
 ```